TVs · Resale guide

 Known Issues — Reported by Real Sony A80L 55” OLED Owners

-THE EDGE-RUN FINGER TEST: With the TV ON displaying a white screen, slowly run your finger along all four edges of the panel where it meets the bezel.
-If you feel any ridge, bump, or separation, the panel might be coming loose from its frame.
-This can happen from minor drops or excessive heat and often worsens over time.
+The Edge-Run Finger Test.
+Turn the TV ON and display a white screen.
+Slowly run your finger along all four edges where the panel meets the bezel.
+If you feel any ridge, bump, or separation, the panel might be detaching from the frame.
+This can happen from drops or prolonged heat and will only worsen, potentially leading to dead lines or discolouration.

-THE REMOTE SENSOR TEST: Point your phone camera at the TV’s IR sensor (usually bottom center).
+The Remote Sensor Test.
+Point your phone camera at the TV’s IR sensor (usually bottom center).
 Press buttons on the remote – you should see the IR blaster flash purple through your phone camera.
-If there’s no flash, the remote batteries are dead or the remote itself is faulty.
-If it flashes but the TV doesn’t respond, the IR receiver on the TV might be failing.
+If there’s no flash, the remote is dead.
+If it flashes but the TV doesn’t respond, the TV’s IR receiver might be failing, which is a more complex repair.

 Warranty Status Timeline